Rei-SwitchBot/faq/en-us/Lock Ultra.md

 3. Use an alcohol swab to clean the surface before installation.
 4. When attaching Lock Ultra, firmly press down the entire length of the double-sided tape onto the door.
 5. Hold Lock Ultra in place for one minute after applying the tape.

+---
+### Troubleshooting SwitchBot App Keeps Displaying an Error Indicating That the Lock Ultra Backup Battery Is Low and Needs to Be Replaced

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Please check if replacing it with a new CR123A 3V battery improves the situation.